Throughout November and December, I’ll be offering encouraging tips on how to get through the holidays during times of grief.

 If you have family and friends who love you, support you, and encourage you, what an amazing gift that truly is!
 Be sure to thank them for any way they bring encouragement, meaning, and love to your life!

-I am praying for all of you to have a meaningful holiday season, and truly hope you are surrounded by understanding and caring family & friends who will encourage you this month and next.
+I am praying for all of you to have a meaningful holiday season, and truly hope you are surrounded by understanding and caring family and friends who will encourage you this month and next.

 It can take time to find a new holiday normal, so please don’t be hard on yourself.
-It takes time to work out a broken heart and to pick up the pieces of a shattered life.
+It takes time and grace to work out a broken heart and to pick up the pieces of a shattered life.

 Gratitude & blessings,